bibsdb/display-docs/templates.md

 ### Video

-When using the video template the video will not start in the client unless there is set, in chrome settings, that it is okay to play videoes.
-The default setting is blocking the video to be played.
+When using the video template the video will not play in the client unless the autoplay flag is enabled in the chrome configuration.

 ### The admin description.